ks76rice/ENGI301/project_02/docs/README.md

-Documentation (proposal and other notes) for project 2 of ENGI301
+Documentation (proposal and various pictures of the PCB) for project 2 of ENGI301